sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 <br>
 <br>

-Homomorphic Encryption (HE) enables the execution of mathematical operations like addition or multiplication on encrypted data.
+*Homomorphic Encryption* (HE) enables the execution of mathematical operations like addition or multiplication on encrypted data.
 Results are still present in an encrypted form and are visible only with knowledge of the corresponding decryption key.
 Note that the same results are obtained as if neither encryption nor decryption would have been applied.

 > Researchers work on practical applications of HE like, e.g., the improvement of security and transparency of elections.
-Encrypted votes could be counted automatically---and therefore correctly---by means of the Paillier crypto system for example.
+Encrypted votes could be counted automatically---and therefore correctly---by means of the *Paillier crypto system* for example.
 This would enable authenticity of elections while also protecting the privacy of voters.

 <br>

 <details><summary><strong>Usage</strong></summary><p style="margin-top: 12px;">
-HE could be used in ML to protect the privacy of persons whose data are used either for training of a model or for inference by allowing models to operate on encrypted data.
+HE could be used in ML to protect the <b>privacy</b> of persons whose data are used either for training of a model or for inference by allowing models to operate on encrypted data.
 Unfortunately, no such technique has been developed for neural networks so far.
 </p></details>